kossnocorp/blog.typesaurus.com/src/content/blog/2024-01-28-typesaurus-x-is-out.md

 There's Realtime Database that also begs for type safety.

 I can go on and on, so if you're interested - [follow me on Twitter](https://twitter.com/kossnocorp) and [sponsor me on GitHub](https://github.com/sponsors/kossnocorp)!

+---

+Thank you all my [GitHub sponsors](https://github.com/sponsors/kossnocorp) and especially [Seated](https://github.com/seated) for supporting me while I was working on Typesaurus X!